 Use the Oscillator of Moving Average and identify market trend strength

 The OsMA is a valuable indicator to confirm market trend direction and identify potential reversal signals.
-Start trading with our forex trading platform in Australia to try out the OsMA indicator.
+Start trading with our global trading platform to try out the OsMA indicator.
 Sign up for a live trading account or try a risk-free demo account on Blueberry Markets.

 How to Use The Accumulation/Distribution Indictor in Forex

 The Accumulation/Distribution (A/D) indicator can determine buying and selling pressures of a currency pair as it helps identify the relationship between the currency pair's price and volume.

 The Commodity Channel Index (CCI) is a technical indicator that can identify overbought or oversold levels in market conditions as well as potential trend reversals and trade signals.

 Top Fundamental Trading Strategies You Should Know

 Fundamental trading strategies are popular among traders who want to make informed investment decisions based on real-world data and events rather than solely on technical analysis.

 The Martingale strategy acts as a popular high-risk trading strategy used in various financial markets including Forex and stocks.